IMLS/estimating-wifi/_pages/install.md

 This is a tedious part.

-First, note: you should never, ever give anyone your API key.
+First, note: **you should never, ever give anyone your API key**.
 You should not paste it into websites.
 You should not mail it to your friends.
 (They keys are free... they can go get their own.)
 But, we're going to ask you to violate that rule right now.

 On your other computer (not the Pi), you'll want to find the email where you received your API key from api.data.gov.
 Then, you'll want to visit this page.
 (Yes, this one, right here.)
 Then, you'll want to paste your key into the text box below: